Detox Water for Bloating: DIY Recipes & Remedies

 Directions:

-1. Cut up the grapes and strawberries roughly and spoon them into a glass with a few mint leaves, and mix gently with a wooden spoon.
+1. Cut the grapes and strawberries, roughly spoon them into a glass with a few mint leaves, and mix gently with a wooden spoon.

-3. This delicious drink can be served with more mint or ice if so desired.
-This flavorful combo of infused water is so refreshing and is an excellent source of vitamin c.
+3. This delicious drink can be served with more mint or ice if desired.
+This flavorful combo of infused water is refreshing and an excellent vitamin C source.

 4. According to research the sensation of bloating disappears when the FODMAP diet is applied to individuals with indigestion, gas, or problems with bloating.
-Since grapes and strawberries are suitable for the FODMAP diet, their consumption will be effective in relieving bloating while also improving your immune system.
+Since grapes and strawberries suit the FODMAP diet, their consumption will effectively relieve bloating and improve your immune system.

 Lemon water includes nutrient-dense, antimicrobial citric acid and the cleansing effect of the detox water recipe.
 However, if you suffer from acid reflux, you may consider not adding too much.